EmekaNkwo/Auth_api/README.md

 This is a Sign In / Register App integrated with a NODEJS API to store User information, Express and MongoDB database.

+FEATURES OF APP

+- Full Validation on the Registration and Login
+- Hashed Password in the Database
+- JWT implemented

 Development in Progress

 #### Technologies